Women Cross DMZ logo

 Women Cross DMZ has educated millions worldwide on the urgent need for peace in Korea and women’s leadership in the peace process.

-We have amplified our message on major global stages, including at the UN, in the halls of U.S. Congress, and at the Nobel Peace Summit, as well as in the headlines of every major news media.
-We’ve spoken to thousands of people on college campuses and in churches, synagogues, community centers, bookstores and private living rooms in over 30 major cities around the world.
+We have amplified our message on major global platforms, including at the United Nations, in the halls of the U.S. Congress, and at the Nobel Peace Summit, as well as in the headlines of every major news media.
+We have addressed thousands of people on college campuses, in churches, synagogues, community centers, bookstores, and private homes in more than 30 major cities worldwide.

 Read more

 In 2017, when President Trump threatened to “totally destroy” North Korea, we organized online teach-ins to provide much-needed historical context and analysis to understand how the U.S. and North Korea were on the brink of war.
-We’ve held webinars with global experts on topics such as how sanctions harm innocent lives and how to transform the ceasefire to a peace treaty.
 In 2018, Christine Ahn joined Sen. Bernie Sanders for a MoveOn teach-in commemorating the 15th anniversary of the U.S. war on Iraq, with 80,000 online viewers.
+We’ve released reports by global experts on topics such as how sanctions harm innocent lives, how a peace-first approach can resolve the security crisis on the Korean Peninsula, and how the Korean Peninsula has become the fault line for rising U.S.-China tensions.
+We’re harnessing the powerful documentary Crossings, by Emmy-award-winning filmmaker Deann Borshay Liem about our historic journey across the DMZ in 2015, to educate audiences about the impact of the unresolved Korean War and how women are building the political will for peace in Korea.

 Using feminist framing that centers women’s voices and prioritizes inclusivity, sustainable development, and social justice, WCDMZ aims to open people’s minds and hearts that peace through step-by-step diplomacy is the only solution for resolving the Korean conflict.